TEMPLATE LANGUAGE TO INCLUDE IN SYLLABUS:

 Resources for Students

-The University is committed to offering reasonable academic accommodations (e.g. a no-contact order, course changes) to students who are victims of relationship or sexual violence, regardless of whether they seek criminal or disciplinary action.
-If a student needs to explore options for medical care, protections, or reporting, or would like to receive individual counseling services, there are free, confidential support resources and professional counseling services available through the Relationship and Sexual Violence Prevention (RSVP) Center.
-If you need to request such accommodations, please contact RSVP to schedule an appointment with a confidential and licensed counselor.
-Although information shared with counselors is confidential, requests for accommodations will be coordinated with the appropriate University administrators and faculty.
+WashU is committed to offering reasonable academic supportive measures (e.g., a no-contact order, course changes) to students who are victims of relationship or sexual violence, regardless of whether they seek a formal investigation or criminal charges.
+If a student needs to explore options for medical care, other services, or reporting, or would like to receive individual counseling services, there are free, confidential support resources and professional counseling services available through the Relationship and Sexual Violence Prevention (RSVP) Center.
+If you need to request such support, please contact RSVP to schedule an appointment with a confidential and licensed counselor.
+Although information shared with counselors is confidential, requests for supportive measures will be coordinated with the appropriate University administrators and faculty.
 The RSVP Center is located in Seigle Hall, Suite 435, and can be reached at rsvpcenter@wustl.edu or (314) 935-3445.
-For after-hours emergency response services, call (314) 935-6666 or (314) 935-5555 and ask to speak with an RSVP Counselor on call.
+For after-hours emergency response services, call the Sexual Assault and Rape Anonymous Helpline (SARAH) at (314) 935-8080 during the academic year, or (314) 935-5555 and ask to speak with an RSVP Center Counselor on call.
 See: RSVP Center.

 Bias Reporting and Support System (BRSS)

-Mental Health Services’ professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect a student’s academic experience.
+The Center for Counseling and Psychological Services’ professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect a student’s academic experience.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety, depression, and thoughts of suicide.
-See: https://students.wustl.edu/mental-health-services/.
+Individual, Conjoint, and Group therapy are all provided in addition to referrals for off-campus support.
+Information can be found on the CCPS webpage

 The Division of Student Affairs also offers a telehealth program to students called TimelyCare.
-While students are encouraged to visit the Habif Health and Wellness Center during business hours, this additional service also provides after-hours access to medical care and 24/7 access to mental telehealth care across the United States, with no cost at the time of your visit.
+While students are encouraged to visit CCPS during business hours, this additional service also provides after-hours access to medical care and 24/7 access to mental telehealth care across the United States, with no cost at the time of the visit.
+12 counseling visits are provided at no charge as well as a limited number of psychiatry appointments.
 Students who pay the Health and Wellness fee are eligible for this service.

 WashU Cares